How we help communities

 We’ve been helping communities all over the world for over 30 years.

-Our staff play a huge part in our pro bono and community work - and thanks to their involvement, we’re able to support more people in the community than ever before.
+Our staff play a huge part in our social impact work - and thanks to their involvement, we’re able to support more people in the community than ever before.

 How our staff get involved

-We encourage all our staff to get involved in pro bono and community work.
+We encourage all our staff to get involved in social impact work.

 Regardless of their role or seniority, staff have the chance to work with different teams within A&O or alongside the charitable organisations we partner with.